 The third term offers a series of short elective courses focusing on key approaches and evaluative tools of humanitarian contexts.
-Students can select five courses to develop specific skills and learn about good practices.
-The elective courses include:
+Students can select five courses from our list of Executive Short Courses (ESC) to develop specific skills and learn about good practices.

 Dissertation to include: